August.04.2025, 10:16:16 PM

 Farbiaz ruled that Khalil “is not a danger to the community.
 Period, full stop.”

-Khalil, a Palestinian-Syrian green card holder, was detained by U.S. Immigration and Customs Enforcement (ICE) on March 8 at his student housing unit.
-His arrest was tied to his leadership role in pro-Palestinian student activism.
+Khalil, a 30-year-old Syrian national of Palestinian descent and a green card holder, was detained by U.S. Immigration and Customs Enforcement (ICE) on March 8 at his student housing unit.
+His arrest was tied to his leadership role in pro-Palestinian student activism on Columbia's campus.

 A video of the detainment went viral, with many Americans viewing Khalil not only as a hero for constitutional rights, but also as a symbol of advocacy for the country's 4.5 million Muslims.